 Can I put boxes in my car or can I pack items in my vehicle when it is being shipped?

-Most Auto Carriers prefer Not to haul vehicles with personal items due to the following reasons:
+Most Auto Carrier companies prefer Not to haul vehicles with personal items due to the following reasons:

-* Personal Items not part of the vehicle are not covered under cargo carrier insurance due to lack of inventory & value.
+* Personal Items not part of the vehicle are not covered under auto transport cargo carrier insurance due to lack of inventory.

-* Due to lack of insurance coverage for personal items in teh vehicle, the driver would not want to assume liability.
+* Due to lack of insurance coverage for personal items i the vehicle, the driver would not want to assume liability.

 * In some states, transporting a vehicle packed with personal items could be a punishable offense by penalty or fine.

-* On the road, there are many traffic stops by authorties & having a packed vehicle would ensure that vehicle wil get searched.
+* On the road, there are many traffic stops by authorities & having a packed vehicle would ensure that vehicle will get searched.